sivasonaiv/my-notes/spark/streaming.md

 Structured Streaming uses the existing structured APIs in Spark (DataFrames, Datasets, and SQL), meaning that all the operations you are familiar with there are supported.
 Users express a streaming computation in the same way they’d write a batch computation on static data

-These logical instructions for the computation are then executed using the same Catalyst engine, including query optimization, code generation, etc.
+These logical instructions for the computation are then executed using the same Catalyst engine, including query optimization, code generation, etc. main idea behind Structured Streaming is to treat a stream of data as a table to which data is continuously appended.